PurplishCode/sa-beta/README.md

 ### ABOUT IMV

 "Image Mutual Virtual, or IMV is a gallery website to uniquely store and view your pictures anywhere, everwhere!
-IMV also includes the feature of liking or commenting other pictures made by others as well.
+IMV also includes the feature of liking or commenting pictures made by others as well.
 The choice is yours."

 ## What does IMV has to offer?
 - Users has the ability to register, login, logout their account.